akatsuki-co/algoacademy/dev_notes.md

 # Dev Notes

+4/25/20 - Tu
+I've the decision to migrate from nextJS to create-react-app.
+In the little time I spent with nextJS, I was unable to get the app working as a SPA.
+Because it is rendered server side, using react-router was causing a lot of problems.
+Also, I feel not using a framework will be better for a learning environment since our team is relatively new to react.
+We can spend more time focusing on hooks and writing good react code than trying to optimize for speed within the bounds of a framework.

 ### Init

 `npm install`

 ### Run dev server

-`npm run dev`
+`npm start`

 ### Dependencies

 - react/react-dom - for React
-- next - for Next framework
-- react-bootstrap - CSS framework for React
+- react-bootstrap - for CSS
 - shortid - for generating unique keys
-- swr (stale while revalidate) - for fetching data from apis, checks cache first
 - react-router-dom - for routing
-- @fortawesome/* - for font awesome icons
+- @fortawesome/* - for social media icons
-- @zeit/next-css - for custom css
 - highlight.js - for embedding code snippets
 - markdown-to-jsx - for converting markdown to jsx

 ### Folder Structure

-- pages - where React page components go
+- public - static assets
-  - index.js is root, e.g. "localhost:3000/"
-  - python.js is "localhost:3000/python/"
-  - api - internal api directory
+- src/app.js - app entry point
-    - python
-      - index.js - where api calls to "localhost:3000/api/python/ goes to
-- components - where React UI components go
+- src/pages - page components
-- public - where static assets go
+- src/components - ui components
-- utils - where utility functions to be shared across files go
+- utils - utility functions shared across files
-- docs - where React markdown components go
+- docs - markdown components
-- styles.css - global styles

 ### Bootstrap classes